pawarherschel/UniOfAalto2ndPhase/creative.typ

 *Recommendation*: The players can attach their player cards to the outside of the grid, and that would be their starting position.

 == Action Point Generation <RoundStart>
-At the start of the round, all players roll a ten-sided dice (1D6) which generates action points (APs) according @APCalc.
+At the start of the round, all players roll a ten-sided dice (1D6) which generates action points (APs) according to @APCalc.
 $
   "AP" &= 1 + floor("Bias" (#[@OptimismBias]) * "dice roll"/6)
 $ <APCalc>